vipers-web-design/private-repo-readme/feedverse-README.md

 -----------------------
 # Credits & Resources
 - All my friends - Thank you for being awesome and believing in me.
+- Thank you @ravavyr for helping me get through the challenging coding and helping me for making me the better PHP developer that I am today.
 - [feedverse.net Techology Profile - Builtwith.com](https://builtwith.com/feedverse.net) - Show off the technology I am using to create Feedverse.
 - [MDBootstrap](https://mdbootstrap.com/) - The layout, responsiveness, some functionality framework.
 - [PHPMailer](https://github.com/PHPMailer/PHPMailer) - What makes sending emails possible.